 A well-written performance-based objective sets your trainees up for success.
 As a matter of fact, Dr. Robert F. Mager, a well-known expert on training and human performance, wrote an entire book on learning objectives.
 In his book, Preparing Instructional Objectives, Dr. Mager states “objectives are tools for describing intended training outcomes.
 They provide a key component for making instruction successful.”

-For more information on training and learning objectives, please consider enrolling in Langevin’s Instructional Design for New Designers course, offered as a traditional in-person program or in the virtual classroom as a live online session
+For more information on training and learning objectives, the Instructional Design for New Designers course is the best place to start!

 This article was first published January 13, 2020.